 Plant and Wildlife Habitat Guide for New Jersey

-Popular NJ habitat refuges, sanctuaries, observatories and environment education centers
+The Best NJ plant and wildlife habitat refuges, sanctuaries, observatories and environment education centers.

 Great Swamp National Wildlife Refuge

 Northern NJ Plant and Wildlife Habitat Resources

 Their mission is to conserve its natural resources for the America public while protecting threatened and endangered species for future generations.
 The refuge consists of 7,768 acres of varied habitats, and the refuge has become an important resting and feeding area for more than 244 species of birds.
 Fox, deer, muskrat, turtles, fish, frogs and a wide variety of wildflowers and plants can be found on the refuge.